kdoore/CS2335-Gitbook/project-3-steps.md

 For InventoryDisplay, an error may occur if you click into an empty slot.

+To fix this error, update your code for Slot.cs

 ###Level-Manager for Enhanced MiniGame

 Once you have a working Inventory-System, proceed to completing the enhanced MiniGame by adding logic for multi-level game.